valisoare14/Data_Structures/binarysearchtree2/README.md

 ## Total Payment Calculation:
 - The total amount due for all reservations belonging to a specific client, identified as **"Popescu Razvan"**, is calculated.
-  The entire tree is traversed, and the `suma_de_plata` value from each node with the matching `client_name` is summed.
+  The entire tree is traversed, and the `paymentAmount` value from each node with the matching `client_name` is summed.

 ## Number of Nodes per Level:
 - The number of nodes present at each level of the tree is calculated.